 Don't take the risk of having a sleep disorder go undiagnosed.
 If you or someone you know believes a sleep disorder exists, check with your physician to determine whether you are an appropriate candidate for a sleep study.

-In addition, the UK Good Samaritan Sleep Disorders Center can refer patients for cognitive behavioral therapy, or prescribe medication, if appropriate.
+In addition, the UK Good Samaritan Sleep Disorder Center can refer patients for cognitive behavioral therapy, or prescribe medication, if appropriate.